sigstore/cosign/README.md

 ### Why not use containers/image signing

-`containers/image` signing is close to `cosine`, and we reuse payload formats.
+`containers/image` signing is close to `cosign`, and we reuse payload formats.
-`cosine` differs in that it signs with ED25519 keys instead of PGP, and stores signatures in the registry.
+`cosign` differs in that it signs with ED25519 keys instead of PGP, and stores signatures in the registry.

 ### Why not use TUF?